-If you have an invention, discovery or technology and would like to discuss the possibility of IP protection, or if you have any other questions about patents, please contact Technology Transfer Services.
+If you have an invention, discovery or technology and would like to discuss the possibility of IP protection, or if you have any other questions about patents, please contact Innovation Partnership Services.
 Because patent rights can be diminished or lost if a public disclosure is made prior to filing an application, we encourage you to contact us before disclosure occurs and we will work with your timeline to file.

 For an in-depth discussion of the rights conferred by patents, trademarks and copyright, visit the United States Patent and Trademark Office website.